 Real property tax rates vary substantially and depend on the type of property and its location.

-New Mexico's Property Tax Division helps local governments in the administration and collection of ad valorem, or property, taxes, which constitute a large portion of the annual budgets for local governments and schools.
+New Mexico's property tax division helps local governments in the administration and collection of ad valorem, or property, taxes, which constitute a large portion of the annual budgets for local governments and schools.

-Residents age 65 or older as of the first of the year and who meet income thresholds may be eligible for a valuation limitation.
+Residents age 65 or older as of the 1st of the year and who meet income thresholds may be eligible for a valuation limitation.
 This means the current assessed value of your property cannot be raised as long as you qualify for the limitation.
 You must file an application each year to qualify.

 Inheritance and estate taxes